Calvi Corsica, France Travel Guide

 A handshake is standard formally; 'la bise' (two cheek kisses) is common among acquaintances.

-Casual dress is usually acceptable, but modesty is appropriate for religious sites.
+Casual wear is usually acceptable, but modesty is appropriate for religious sites.

 Wait to be seated.
-Service is usually included, but a small tip for exceptional service is appreciated.
+Service is usually included, but a small tip for excellent service is appreciated.

-Ask for permission before taking close-up photos of individuals.
+Ask for permission before taking close-close-up pictures of people.

-A mindful approach to local customs and social norms enhances mutual respect and your travel experience.
+A mindful approach to local traditions and social norms enhances mutual respect and your travel experience.

 Calvi’s terrain and public works present considerations for travelers with mobility needs.